flowdy/FlowgencyTM/README.md

 ### Structure your tasks unless they are simple.
 Check steps when they are done.

 Enter even tasks, even the simple ones.
-In order to enable FlowTiMeter to calculate and rank their urgencies correctly, make sure to take into consideration the following questions:
+In order to enable FlowgencyTM to calculate and rank their urgencies correctly, make sure to take into consideration the following questions:

   * When does a task start if not now, and when is it due?